 by Ricky Toledano

 The roaring of drums in the public square was disruptive and irksome, but not because I dislike percussion.
-Whether Indian tabla or the samba at home in Rio de Janeiro, I can often be found at local musical events that include the sound of the heartbeat, the one that seizes the soul.
+Whether Indian tabla or the samba at home in Rio de Janeiro, I can often be found at local musical events where there is that sound of the heartbeat, the one that seizes the soul.
 The problem was encountering such bass at a different kind of musical event, in another country, where such pounding rhythm was completely unconducive to tango, and where it was rudely interrupting the dancing couples.
-The clamor came from the other side of the square by two different groups of impromptu drummers, who were getting along neither musically nor socially.
+The clamor was coming from the other side of the square by two different groups of impromptu drummers, who were getting along neither musically nor socially.

 There were Venezuelans everywhere in San Telmo, and they were not tourists.
 The UN Refugee Agency has estimated that a staggering 4m Venezuelans have left their country, of which 140,000 have made it to the opposite end of the continent, Argentina.
 I heard their wonderful music spilling out onto the street from restaurant kitchens and bars.
 The accents of these latest of refugees floated in stark contrast to those of natives on the streets of the neighborhood, the quintessential barrio of Buenos Aires that drips with nostalgia – as only it could – because urban tourism, especially around all things European in origin, clutches yesteryear as if a baby in grave danger.